vengi-voxel/vengi/docs/README.md

 # Welcome to vengi

-This is a C++ voxel engine and its tools.
-It includes a [voxel editor](voxedit/Index.md) with character animation support and loading/saving into a lot of [voxel volume formats](Formats.md).
+This is a collection of voxel tools.
+It includes a [voxel editor](voxedit/Index.md) with animation support and loading/saving into a lot of [voxel volume formats](Formats.md).
 There are other tools like e.g. a [thumbnailer](thumbnailer/Index.md) for your filemanager and a command line tool to [convert or modify](voxconvert/Index.md) between several voxel formats.